Queen of Pentacles

 Upright

-Growth, fertility, prosperity and long lasting emotions
+Growth, fertility, prosperity, and long-lasting emotions

-Nurturing, resourceful but grounded in practicality and reality.
+Nurturing, resourceful, but grounded in practicality and reality.

 Balancing your material and emotional needs.